 The second pairwise global alignment resulted in generally higher scores as a result of more intact sequences that could be compared, but again showed that there was not a considerable match with any of the samples.
-The comparison between Irene and the son of A4 showed a 56.2% similarity which along with the highest score of 40.5, added to the highest score in the comparison with the Tsarina suggests A4 is the most likely to be Anastasia given the level of similarity to maternal relatives of the Romanov family.
+The comparison between Irene and the son of A4 showed a 56.2% similarity which along with the highest score of 40.5, added to the highest score in comparison with the Tsarina suggests A4 is the most likely to be Anastasia given the level of similarity to maternal relatives of the Romanov family.

-A sequence alignment using Y chromosome sequences was performed using sequences collected from the males in question in this report, including Prince Fred, Nicolas, Alexei, the farmers grandson and Rasputin (Figure 5).
+A sequence alignment using Y chromosome sequences was performed using sequences collected from the males in question in this report, including Prince Fred, Nicolas, Alexei, the farmer's grandson and Rasputin (Figure 5).
 A phylogenetic tree confirmed Nicolas and Alexei to be closely linked.
-However interestingly the farmers grandson and Rasputin appeared to be genetically related.
-This, along with knowledge of the farmers daughter’s reaction to Rasputin’s name and the son’s great similarity to Rasputin suggest that the grandson is in fact Rasputin’s child.
+However interestingly the farmer's grandson and Rasputin appeared to be genetically related.
+This, along with knowledge of the farmer's daughter’s reaction to Rasputin’s name and the son’s great similarity to Rasputin suggest that the grandson is Rasputin’s child.

-Figure 5- Multiple comparison and sequence alignment of the Y chromosome sequences for 6 males associated with Anastasia
+Figure 5- Multiple comparisons and sequence alignment of the Y chromosome sequences for 6 males associated with Anastasia

 In a study by Schwark 2008, it was found that the reliability of genetic analysis reduces with the severity of fire damage a body suffers.
 Despite advances in DNA sequencing techniques that have aided in forensic investigations such as this one, it should be noted that using ancient DNA, especially of fire damaged samples, can be problematic due to contamination from recent DNA (Hagelberg 2015).
-As the DNA collected from the bodies of the Romanov family, including the body of the unidentified body were burnt with high levels of degradation, this therefore is a major limitation in the search for Anastasia as in many cases there were large sequence gaps.
+As the DNA collected from the bodies of the Romanov family, including the body of the unidentified body was burnt with high levels of degradation, this, therefore, is a major limitation in the search for Anastasia as in many cases there were large sequence gaps.

-In summary each case had its credits and reservations.
-The unidentified body showed a high level of similarity to Irene in the global alignment and further was a carrier of haemophilia, however, possibly as a result of high levels of degradation to the sample, the multiple comparison showed low levels of relatedness to the Romanov family.
+In summary, each case had its credits and reservations.
+The unidentified body showed a high level of similarity to Irene in the global alignment and further was a carrier of haemophilia, however, possibly as a result of high levels of degradation to the sample, the multiple comparisons showed low levels of relatedness to the Romanov family.
 A1 was too old to match the description, with low scores in the global alignment comparison to Irene and in the multiple sequence comparisons.
-A2 fitted the physical description and was a haemophilia carrier, however the results of the multiple comparison and global alignment showed low relatedness scores.
-A3 was too young and showed low global alignment scores, but the results of the multiple comparison showed a possible relationship to Irene, Alexei and Marie.
-A4 matched the physical description the best, and further had the highest score in the global alignment to both Irene and the Tsarina as well as having the closest link to the Tsarina in the multiple comparison.
+A2 fitted the physical description and was a haemophilia carrier.
+However the results of the multiple comparison and global alignment showed low relatedness scores.
+A3 was too young and showed low global alignment scores, but the results of the multiple comparisons showed a possible relationship to Irene, Alexei and Marie.
+A4 matched the physical description the best, and further had the highest score in the global alignment to both Irene and the Tsarina as well as having the closest link to the Tsarina in the multiple comparisons.
 A5 was too old and showed little relatedness in the multiple comparison, compiled with low/mid scores in the global alignment comparisons.

 Based on this, although there remains some doubt over the identity of Anastasia, it appears the testimony of A4 is the most plausible from the evidence available.
-It should however be noted that a conclusive decision could not be made based on limited genetic evidence.
+It should, however, be noted that a conclusive decision could not be made based on limited genetic evidence.
 In future, longer sequences should be obtained and compared to more Romanov family members.

 References: